-In any time and especially in difficult times like these, one can always find a sympathetic and empathetic ear in the staff of the Jewish Discovery Center.
+In any time and especially in difficult times like these, one can always find a sympathetic and empathetic ear in the staff of the Center for Jewish life.
 Twenty-four hours a day, we are available to help.

 Please call us at 716-639-7600

 Menachem’s Guide to Surviving Isolation or Quarantine

 As more and more of us are heading into isolation, whether due to actual infection or out of caution, we are facing the prospect of spending days upon days with little or no face-to-face social interaction.

 G‑d made us humans social.
 Sure we like time alone (introverts raise your hands!), but we are not programmed to exist in a vacuum.
 To quote G‑d Himself, “It is not good for man to be alone.”

 So how are we going to make it through what may be a rough few weeks?
 Here are some personal tips and hacks I hope you’ll find useful.

 A friend pointed out that quarantine has never been quite as pleasant as it is for us today.
 The miracles of refrigeration, telecommunication, and modern heating mean that the vast majority of us are spending our alone time in a warm and brightly-lit home, with unlimited access to information and virtual socialization, and a supply of fresh, healthy food we can prepare with relative ease.

 A few generations ago, this would have been unthinkable.